ArthurSBianchessi/bayesian-attention-mechanism-impact/README.md

 in this case, the savings would be around $100\times$ less compute.

 ### Conclusion
 In conclusion, I do believe that the Bayesian Attention Mechanism will result in a significant reduction in the compute required to train models with large context lengths.
 Yet, I do not believe that these values will directly translate in savings to training models, as these savings should translate in more compute being used in other areas, such as training larger models.
-I do believe that these savings will be reflected in the dominance of large companies in the AI space (at least where it )
+I do believe that these savings will be reflected in the dominance of large companies.